 Parents play an integral role in their child’s educational experience.
-Children enrolled at Spruce Tree Montessori will benefit from parental involvement in various ways.
-Parents will be expected to volunteer at the school, at school-sponsored events, or for the school through varying opportunities within the community for an equivalent minimum of six (6) hours during the school year.
+Children enrolled at Spruce Tree Montessori benefit from parental involvement in various ways.
+Parents are expected to volunteer at the school, at school-sponsored events, or for the school through various opportunities within the community for an equivalent minimum of nine (9) hours per family during the school year.

 Cultural programming is a large part of the Montessori cosmic curriculum and includes educational holiday celebrations throughout the year.
-We believe that given the opportunity, children can learn tolerance and compassion for all people.
+We believe that through exposure children can learn tolerance and compassion for all people.
 The classroom historical and holiday celebrations will be optional; however, we encourage families to respectfully acknowledge the religious freedoms and beliefs of those in our school community and beyond.
 Parents may be invited to attend and/or present and participate in topics familiar to their family.

-Spruce Tree students go out into the community monthly.
-They will learn the meaning of philanthropy by being given opportunities to volunteer in our community through school projects and class field trips.
+Spruce Tree students go out into the community regularly.
+They learn the meaning of philanthropy through opportunities to volunteer in our community through school projects and class field trips.

-Respect for self, others and the surrounding environment, both indoors and outside, will be part of the social experience at Spruce Tree.
-A few ways we’ll teach conservation and respect for the environment:
+Respect for self, others and the surrounding environment, both indoors and outside, is a part of the social experience at Spruce Tree.
+A few ways we teach conservation and respect for the environment:

-- Encourage filling water bottles with filtered tap water for daily use.
+- Encourage filling water bottles with tap water for daily use.

-- Provide ceramic dishes for lunch and snack time.
+- Provide ceramic and glass dishes for lunch and snack time.

 - Provide cotton linens, rather than paper products, for general use.